It’s time to redefine preteen popularity rules. Here’s how.

 Adler says, “Popularity does become less important to children.
 As children mature they have fewer numbers of friends but deeper relationships.
 But [the desire to be popular] never fades altogether.”

-Christine Yount Jones is executive editor of CHILDREN’S MINISTRY Magazine.
+Christine Yount Jones is the former executive editor of Children’s Ministry Magazine.

 For more great ideas like this in every issue, subscribe today to Children’s Ministry Magazine!